JoshFCooper415/TensorTiles/README.md

 Upload an image or enter text to get insight from your model.

 #### Step 5:
-Expirement, machine learning requires alot of testing to see what works so don't settle for the first training run!
+Expirement, machine learning requires a lot of testing to see what works so don't settle for the first training run!